birkofcz/42_rainfall/level0/README.md

    0x08048f85 <+197>:	leave
    0x08048f86 <+198>:	ret
 ~~~
-What we see here is probably a program that takes argument, compares it with the "password" and when it is equal, it will run some routine with getting the IDs and setting them appropriatelly, calling some routine at the end.
-When it is not equal, it writes something on the screen and returns.
+What we see here is probably a program that takes argument, compares it with the "password" and when it is equal, it will run some routine with getting the IDs and setting them appropriatelly, giving us a way forward with execv command.

+When it is not equal, it writes "No !" on the screen and returns.

-The assembly dump gave the right input away from the very beginning, so we just try to run the executable with proper argument, and....
+The assembly dump gave the right input away from the very beginning, so we just try to run the executable with **423**, and....

-...here we go to level1!
+***... here we go to level1!**